 - Are from a low income family and are attending a qualifying school and meet the eligible distance criteria

-Full details including what is a qualifying school can be found in the Sefton Home To School Transport Policy 2017-18.
+Full details including what is a qualifying school can be found in the Sefton Home To School Transport Policy below.

 How do I apply?

-You can apply by completing the 2017-18 travel pass or transport application form at the bottom of this page.
+You can apply by completing the travel pass or transport application form below.

 Can I appeal if I am refused a travel pass or transport?